twilight-rs/twilight-rs.github.io/src/overview.md

 There is a community and support server [on Discord][server].

-If you need to email us for some reason (don't have a GitHub account, but don't want to join the server?), then we can be reached at `dawn@valley.cafe`.
+If you need to email us for some reason (don't have a GitHub account, but don't want to join the server?), then we can be reached at `twilight@valley.cafe`.

 ### A Quick Example